elulrich/Website/navigation.md

     * Time-domain sets
     * Solid-state NMR
     * Unfolded proteins
-    * Binding Data (should be closely related to thermodynamic data)
+    * Binding Data (should be closely related to thermodynamic data) yes, should go under thermodynamics
   * Entries integrated with
-    * Entries relating to human diseases
+    * Entries related to human diseases
     * Human Genes
   * Data in other forms
     * BMRB entry data combined with restraints and atomic coordinates (confusing) Less confusing??**